GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-modern.md

 * This label is included next to the calculated tax in the invoice.

 #### Tax Rate (2)
 * The percentage of tax that should be applied to the invoice.
-For example, in Australia it's 10%.
+For example, in Australia, it's 10%.

 #### Tax Rate Label (3)
-* This is the label that will be shown next to the [Tax Rate](#tax-rate).
+* This is the label that will be shown next to the [Tax Rate](#tax-rate-2).

 #### Enable Tax on Shipping
 * By default, tax on shipping is disabled in the invoices.
 Tick this checkbox to enable shipping tax.